Knowledge base

 - equirectangular 360 stereoscopic (3D) top/bottom (top/bottom separation)

-- Your encoder or camera must also be able to send a flow via a RTMP connection (learn more).
+- Your encoder or your camera must also be able to send a stream via an RTMP connection (learn more).

-- Finally, note that a 360° video stream requires a source with a high bitrate and a flow control set in mode CBR The bitrate will depend on the type of content and the consumption of data which will also be greater than with a standard stream.
+- Finally, note that a 360° video stream requires a source with a high bitrate and a bitrate control set to CBR mode; the bitrate will depend on the type of content and data consumption, which will also be higher than with a standard stream.

 Create a 360° player

-- Click on Integrationthen on Players in the left side menu for create or edit an existing player.
+- Click on Integration then on Players in the left sidebar to create or edit an existing player.

-- All content broadcast by this player (whether in 360 format or not) will now be interpreted as 360°.
+- All content broadcasted by this player (whether it is in 360° format or not) will now be interpreted as 360°.

-This guide explains how to record or archive all of your broadcasts Streaming video, which can be useful for creating TV replays or re-viewing videos recorded by surveillance cameras e.g.
+This guide explains how to record or archive all of your Streaming vidéo, which can be useful for creating TV replays or reviewing videos recorded by surveillance cameras, for example.

 Manage automatic recording of live broadcasts